CityOfLosAngeles/open-source-policy/pages/scope.md

 ---
 layout: page
-title: Federal Source Code Policy | Scope and Applicability
+title: City of Los Angeles Open Source Policy | Scope and Applicability
 permalink: /Scope/
 description:
 ---

-## 2. Scope and Applicability
+## 2. Scope

-The requirements outlined in this policy apply to source code that is custom-developed for the Federal Government, subject to the limited exceptions outlined in Section 6 of this document.
-Source code developed for National Security Systems (NSS), as defined in 40 U.S.C. § 11103, is exempt from the requirements of this policy.
-For NSS, agencies shall follow applicable statutes, Executive Orders, directives, and internal agency policies.
+The requirements outlined in this policy apply to source code that is custom-developed for the City of Los Angeles, subject to the exceptions below.

-The policies in this document do not apply retroactively (<em>i.e.</em>, they do not require that existing custom-developed code be retroactively made available for Government-wide reuse or as OSS).
-However, making such code available for Government-wide reuse or as OSS, to the extent practicable, is strongly encouraged.

-The agencies’ Chief Information Officers (CIO), Chief Acquisition Officers (CAO), and other key stakeholders should promptly begin working together to implement this policy.
-Agencies are expected to issue internal policies, as necessary, to support these efforts and should expect their progress to be evaluated in accordance with accountability mechanisms described in Section 7.
+The Department of Systems should evaluate all custom code in the Department for ability to open source.
+Code Quality should not be used as a metric to avoid open source, with exceptions given in the `Checklist`.